campanam/BaitsTools/README.md

 6. It is possible to generate baits from paired-end sequences that do not overlap in a single BaitsTools run.
 Concatenate the two reads (reverse-complementing as appropriate) with a pad of Ns between the two reads.
 Using the `-N` option will then exclude candidate baits that overlap the N pad.
 This could be helpful for generating baits from FASTA/FASTQ alignments (e.g. using `aln2baits`) in which some sequences overlap and can be merged, but others have an unsequenced gap between the paired reads.
 This trick can also be used for unmerged paired-end PyRAD/ipyrad loci in `pyrad2baits`.

 ## Bug Reports and Feature Requests
 BaitsTools is a complex program under active development.
 Bugs and technical issues are inevitable.
 Please report any issues and associated error reports using the issues template and e-mail <campanam@si.edu>.
 Feature requests can be filed using the appropriate issue template or e-mailed to <campanam@si.edu>.
+Please see the CONTRIBUTING guidelines.

 ## Citation